 RIS Laser: an organization which designs and manufactures industrial lasers.

-The 2019 Entrepreneurial Study Mission to India will include visits to Bangalore, Mysore, Agra, and New Delhi.
+The 2019 J. Watumull India Study Tour will include visits to Bangalore, Mysore, Agra, and New Delhi.
 The Hogan students will have an opportunity to witness first-hand how business is done and learn how culture and various religious rites have a huge impact on their daily lives.
 Company visits this year include:

 The Ants Café and Shop: a shop that creates space for individuals to offer food items and display products to preserve and promote the social and economic wellbeing of weavers and craftspersons from rural villages.
 It works to instill gender equality, preserve traditional art forms, offer environmentally sustainable products, and conduct fair trade movement throughout production and sales.